-It sounds simple — better engagement leads to better productivity.
+It sounds simple — better engagement leads to better productivity and retention.
 But it can be challenging to put employee engagement strategies into place that will convert workers from feeling unhappy in their job to driving innovation and actively helping a company meet their objectives.
 Below are five ideas you can use to implement activities that drive engagement, while also setting up a long term focus on employee engagement initiatives for your company.

 1. Supply the Right Tools

 A big part of employee engagement is equipping workers with the right tools to acclimate to the company’s procedures, programs, and benefits from the very beginning.
 Making it easy for employees to learn about, access, and navigate through potentially complicated systems like benefits and company policies can help limit frustrations and happily engage employees.
 Providing tools that offer features like a personalized benefits enrollment experience or a single portal to access all employer-provided benefit information can help an employee feel connected to their company, while increasing their appreciation for what their company has to offer them.
 Remember, less sometimes can be more.
 If you can tie multiple onboarding portals together for employees then you’re offering your employees an easier and less overwhelming experience.

 Taking a vested interest in the future of your workers is one way to drive employee engagement.
 Help workers build skills that will not only help them succeed at their current job, but will help prepare them for future opportunities.
 This can include leadership trainings, financial planning assistance, and encouragement towards hiring within.
 Remove the obstacles workers may face to gaining proper training and professional development to help them grow in the company.
 Making this one of the company’s core values can demonstrate a commitment to employee engagement.

 3. Create an Environment Where Personal Connections Thrive